b-studios/doc.js/DOCUMENTATION.md

 Like an absolute path (/etc/init.d/apache2) we use `FOO.bar` as fullqualifier to an object or function.

-A leading dot suggests filling the empty leading space with the current parsing-context without modifying it.
+A leading dot suggests filling the empty leading space with the current parsing-context.
 As such `.something_else` would be resolved to `FOO.bar.something_else` in the current context.

 Examplecode: